InnuendoPi/MQTTDevice4/README.md

 ## MQTTDevice2 or MQTTDevice4?

-There are only a few differences between MQTTDevice 2 and 4.
-MQTTDevice2 (with firmware versions 2.5x and earlier) was developed using CraftbeerPi version 3.
+MQTTDevice2 (firmware versions 2.5x and earlier) was developed using CraftbeerPi version 3.
 MQTTDevice4 (firmware version 4.x and above) is CraftbeerPi 4 optimzed.

-## Update notice Firmware version 4.x from 2.5x

-Firmware update from MQTTDevice2: Update -> file upload -> Firmware -> MQTTDevice4.ino.bin
-Firmware update MQTTDevice2 version 2.3 or earlier (SPIFFS) is not possible.
-Reflash your device.

 ## Documentation